MicrosoftDocs/memdocs/memdocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 For more information on ADMX policies, see [Understanding ADMX-backed policies](https://docs.microsoft.com/windows/client-management/mdm/understanding-admx-backed-policies).

-In Microsoft Intune, these templates are built in to the Intune service, and are available as **Administrative templates** profiles.
+These templates are built in to Microsoft Intune, and are available as **Administrative templates** profiles.
 In this profile, you configure the settings you want to include, and then "assign" this profile to your devices.

 In this tutorial, you will: